 Get a FREE checklist for the money moves to make in the New Year.

 Also get new articles, advice, and tips delivered right in your email inbox with our newsletter!

 Finally, unlike other retirement plans, a Roth IRA does not require distributions at any age.
 If you do not want to touch the money in your IRA, you do not have to do so ever.
 In fact, you can pass the assets onto your heirs and even skip probate thanks to beneficiary designation forms, which is another one of the Roth IRA benefits that investors enjoy.

 There are several drawbacks to be aware of with the Roth IRA though.
 First, since you are using after tax money to contribute to the account, the contributions are not tax deductible.

 Second, not all individuals are eligible for a Roth IRA.
 After certain income limits (currently $105,000 for singles, $169,000 for married in 2012), the amount you can contribute phases out and after a certain point you no longer qualify.

-Also, the future tax benefits of the Roth IRA may never be realized for two reasons: first, you may not live until retirement and the future tax benefits would not then be realized.
+Also, the future tax Roth IRA benefits may never be realized for two reasons: first, you may not live until retirement and the future tax benefits would not then be realized.
 Second, Congress may always change the current taxation of Roth IRA withdraws although this would be very unpopular and unlikely to occur.
 Both of these risks are geared more towards very young contributors, since events cannot be predicted 20 years into the future.

-A Roth IRA is a great investment type with several benefits and a few drawbacks as well.
+A Roth IRA is a great investment type with several Roth IRA benefits and a few drawbacks as well.
 The earlier you start will have a better outcome in retirement despite the uncertainty and potential tax consequences investors could face.